Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Discussion

 \section{Discussion}

-We have introduced the Frankenfilter, an almost-fully alive particle filter that adapts the number of simulations to the difficulty of the problem whilst employing a principled mechanism for bounding the total amount of compute.
+We have introduced the Frankenfilter, a close-to-fully alive particle filter that adapts the number of simulations to the difficulty of the problem whilst employing a principled mechanism for bounding the total amount of compute.

 In Section \ref{sec.tune}, we derived advice for choosing the total number of successes, $\ess$, required over each inter-observation interval; in the special case of $T$ exact observations, this simply involves setting $\ess\approx T$.
 This advice was derived for the alive particle filter, but we also showed that choosing $m_+=\kappa\ess/p$ for a moderately sized $\kappa$ controls the impact of $m_+$ and $m_-$ on the variance of the estimator.
 Section \ref{sec.sims} validated our the advice on the Frankenfilter.